opensearch-project/documentation-website/_im-plugin/index-context.md

 ## Using the `context` setting

-Use the `context` setting with the Index API to add use-case specific context.
+Use the `context` setting with the Index API to add use-case-specific context.

 ### Considerations

 Consider the following when using the `context` parameter during index creation:

-1. If you use the `context` field to create an index, you cannot include any settings declared in context during index creation or dynamic settings updates.
+1. If you use the `context` parameter to create an index, you cannot include any settings declared in the index context during index creation or dynamic settings updates.
 2. Context becomes permanent when set on an index or index-template.

 When you adhere to these limitations, suggested configurations or mappings are uniformly applied on indexed data within the specified context.